StreamIntelligenceLab/Kolibrie/README.md

 - **SIMD Optimizations**: Implements SIMD instructions for accelerated query filtering and aggregation.
 - **Flexible Querying**: Supports complex SPARQL queries, including SELECT, INSERT, FILTER, GROUP BY, and VALUES clauses.
 - **Volcano Optimizer**: Incorporates a cost-based query optimizer based on the Volcano model to determine the most efficient execution plans.
-- **Knowledge Graph**: Provides robust support for building and querying knowledge graphs, including ABox (instance-level) and TBox (schema-level) assertions, dynamic rule-based inference, and backward chaining.
+- **Reasoner**: Provides robust support for building and querying knowledge graphs, including ABox (instance-level) and TBox (schema-level) assertions, dynamic rule-based inference, and backward chaining.
 - **Streaming and Sliding Windows**: Handles timestamped triples and sliding window operations for time-based data analysis.
 - **Extensible Dictionary Encoding**: Efficiently encodes and decodes RDF terms using a customizable dictionary.
 - **Comprehensive API**: Offers a rich set of methods for data manipulation, querying, and result processing.